wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Change·Player·Type () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void ChangePlayerType ( [PlayerType](enums/PlayerType.md) PlayerType ) {: .copyable aria-label='Functions' }
+Used to change one player into another player type.
+For example turning Cain into Maggy.

+Changing the player type within MC_POST_PLAYER_INIT will result in the player getting the default items for that character.
+E.g. Maggy will get her Yum Heart without you having to explicitly add it.
+Exceptions here include unlockable items (e.g. Isaac's D6) and default numbers of hearts/keys/bombs/coins.
+You can change the player type after init, but then you're generally responsible for adding any items you might associate with that character.

+Changing the player Type into Jacob will also spawn Esau.

+Changing the player into Lilith will not spawn the Incubus.
+You need to call [`RespawnFamiliars()`](#respawnfamiliars) on the next available MC_POST_PEFFECT_UPDATE to spawn it in.

+In some cases, you need to give a secondary character health otherwise it won't show up.
+E.g. The Soul won't show up with The Forgotten unless you explicitly give it some health.
+You can get a reference to The Soul with [`GetSubPlayer()`](#getsubplayer).

 ???+ bug "Bugs"
 	Changing to Tainted Forgotten will result in no Tainted Soul appearing.
-	Changing to Tainted Lazarus will result in player only having one form (because they won't have a Flip pocket item).
+	Changing to Tainted Lazarus will result in player only having one form (because they won't have the Flip pocket item).

 ___
 ### Check·Familiar () {: aria-label='Functions' }